 People who aren’t good with relationships can get trained in this useful skill.
 You have to be willing to be introspective.
 In other words, look at yourself first.
 The people who need the training the most, are usually the people who don’t think they need it.
 It’s like the dynamic in intimate relationships: specifically the person that is causing the problems, generally refuses to see themselves as the problem.
 If you don’t see the need for improvement, then chances are, you really need it.

 Manipulative people think that just because they get their way each time, that they’re good with people.
 Nothing could be further from the truth.
-Ask someone who deals with a manipulator and you’ll find that they can’t stand the person, for the most part, just tolerating them.
+Ask someone who deals with a manipulator and you’ll find that they can’t stand the person, and for the most part, are just tolerating them.
 Eventually looking to find someone else they they can have a mutual relationship with.
 And, when they do, they move on and don’t look back.
 This happens even more so in business relationships.
 Ouch.

 Here are the hallmarks of people with great people skills they: put others first, take an genuine interest in others, talk about other people interests, are good listeners, make the other person feel important, encourage and don’t criticize, respects others way of doing things, and try to see things from other people’s point of view.
 Being able to put their egos in check is easy.
 Good people skills improve all of your relationships.